Shiroh1ge/nextjs-app/README.md

 2. We should add document our API with [Swagger](https://docs.nestjs.com)

+3. A tool for logging/tracing that will help with catching bugs, error reports and performance monitoring.
+We can use [Sentry](https://sentry.io/welcome/) or [New Relic](https://newrelic.com/)  for this.

 ### Packages
 The packages folder is responsible for storing shared code between the client and the server.